On June 1, 1931 Antonio Gramsci, from prison, wrote a letter to his family containing the tale Il topo e la montagna; and it goes something like this…

 The tiny Mouse plucks up his courage, stands firmly, and says:

-So the mountain gives stones to the builder, who builds well for the fountain, who gives water to the meadow, who gives grass to the nanny, who gives milk to the mouse, who gives the child Antonio milk.
+So the mountain gives stones to the builder, who builds a well for the fountain, who gives water to the meadow, who gives grass to the nanny goat, who gives milk to the mouse, who gives the child Antonio milk.

-And there is so much milk that the mouse can bath in it, and there is so much grass that the nanny-goat grows fat, and there is so much water that the meadow rows lush, and the water in the well is so abundant that the fountain spouts night and day.
+And there is so much milk that the mouse can bathe in it, and there is so much grass that the nanny goat grows fat, and there is so much water that the meadow grows lush, and the water in the well is so abundant that the fountain spouts night and day.
 And everything changes: The tree-covered mountain rises proudly towards the sky.
 And the underbrush becomes soft and black and rich.
 And the winds stop devouring the crests of the mountain.
-And the rains bath the leaves and fill the streams.
+And the rains bathe the leaves and fill the streams.

 And the animals have water to drink and pine nuts to eat.